ljthink/zynq_tdc/README.md

 **FILES**

-*TDC*
+*TDC*\
 Main project, containing the design of an AXI TDC core.
-Uses VHDL source files and 3 Vivado-configured Xilinx IPs (BRAM, BRAM Controller, AXI GPIO).
+Uses VHDL source files and 3 Vivado-configured Xilinx IPs (BRAM, BRAM Controller, AXI GPIO).\
 Requires "MyPkg.vhd" to be included.

-*AXITDC_v2_IP*
+*AXI_TDC_IP*\
-Vivado-created temporary project, used for packaging the TDC_v2 into an IP core.
+Vivado-created temporary project, used for packaging the TDC into an IP core.

-*TDCsystem*
+*TDCsystem*\
-Top level block design containing the Zynq PS and multiple TDC cores.
+Top level block design containing the Zynq PS and multiple TDC cores.\
 Clocking: AXI interconnect expects 100 MHz.
-This is raised by MMCME to 350 MHz for the TDC cores.
+This is raised by MMCME to 350 MHz for the TDC cores.\
-External ports: hit signal for each TDC channel.
+External ports: hit signal for each TDC channel.\
-Module "testUnit" is a square wave generator for testing and can be removed.
+Module "testUnit" is a square wave generator for testing and can be removed.\
 11-bit "trigger" signals on TDC channel IPs are optional and can be left unconnected.
-Used for inter-channel (START-STOP) measurements.
+Used for inter-channel (START-STOP) measurements.\
 A TDC channel core has a generic number of taps in the delay line, which must be a multiple of 12.
 Default is 192.

 **EXTRA**